cogmaster-stats/r-cogstats/exercises/solutions.md

 ```

-**Exercise 5.** As with many "unknown" data set, it is recommended to first check how data were stored (header, record separator, decimal point, etc.), how variables were recorded (numeric or factor), and if there are some unexpected values.
+**Exercise 5.** As with many "unknown" data sets, it is recommended to first check how data were stored (header, record separator, decimal point, etc.), how variables were recorded (numeric or factor), and if there are some unexpected values.
 In what follows, we won't be concerned with incongruous values: we will just discard them and set them to missing.

 ```r
 WD <- "../data"